Digital Health

 What You'll Learn

-Millions of health-related data points are captured every day, from individual-level information collected by our personal devices and tests at the doctor's office to population-level data about disease prevalence and treatment outcomes.
+Millions of health-related data points are captured every day, from information collected by our personal devices and doctor's office visits to public health data collection about disease prevalence and treatment outcomes.
 Digital technologies have transformed how we buy and listen to music and how we plan our travel.
-Can health care be next?
+Will there be a similar digital disruption in health care?

 The Harvard Medical School is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.